Skip to content

 Rendering Backends

 Hakowan supports multiple rendering backends, allowing you to choose the renderer that best suits your needs.
-Currently, two backends are available: Mitsuba (default) and Blender.
+Three backends are available: Mitsuba (default), Blender, and WebGL.

 Available Backends